The latest research and tests on this continued threat posed to horses

 A recent study6 compared the respiratory capacity of 15 horses diagnosed with AM against 10 healthy horses.
 The study concluded that the horses with AM showed up to a 49% decrease in their respiratory capacity compared to the healthy horses.
 This highlights the severe internal changes in the horse and how this contributes to the high mortality rate associated with the disease.

 The sycamore tree belongs to the Acer family group.
 In the UK, the most common Acer family trees are the field maple, sycamore maple and the Norway maple.
 Numerous studies continue to investigate the HGA levels in all of these trees, but so far have found that the field and Norway maple do not contain this substance7,8 and, therefore, is currently related to sycamore trees1, 9-11.
 For many horse owners in the UK, the sycamore tree is a common and attractive feature in paddocks used to graze horses.
 The fact that sycamore trees now pose a risk to horses may come as a surprise to many horse owners whose animals have been happily grazing alongside them for years with no ill effects.
-This anomaly poses an important question, to which there are yet no answers, as to ‘why is there variable amounts of HGA in different sycamore trees’ plant material?’
+This anomaly poses an important question, to which there are yet no answers, as to ‘why are there variable amounts of HGA in different sycamore trees’ plant material?’
 This question is particularly pertinent when nearly 100 horses died in the UK in 2014 due to AM12.
 Suggestions have included that HGA levels may vary due to the time of year or due to different climatic conditions; however, these risk factors have not yet been confirmed, but research is ongoing.

 New Test Available